We work closely with our clients from transaction inception to close in order to fund in an efficient manner.

 The detailed receivable-level analysis performed by Finacity includes verification of suspicious or unusual items, calculations for daily collateral valuation, reserve maintenance, receivable purchases and payment of fees and interest.
 We also generate all required daily, weekly, monthly, quarterly and ad-hoc reports, manage cash disbursals to all parties, monitor termination triggers and track the historical basis for reserve percentage adjustments.

-Finacity offers a full range of accounts receivable servicing and collections options, including invoice verification and fraud detection, dispute resolution, pre-claim and post-claim collections and customized reporting.
-Our best-of-breed servicing platform and experienced professionals allow our clients to improve their operational efficiency and accounts receivable portfolio quality at a fraction of the cost of maintaining an internal servicing organization.
+Finacity offers a full range of accounts receivable reporting and administration options, including invoice verification and fraud detection, dispute resolution, and customized reporting.
+Our best-of-breed reporting platform and experienced professionals allow our clients to improve their operational efficiency and accounts receivable portfolio quality at a fraction of the cost of maintaining an internal securitization reporting platform.

 Finacity works with our clients and lenders to create custom reports tailored to the individual needs of each party.
 These detailed reports allow for close monitoring of the accounts receivable portfolio on a monthly, weekly and daily basis.
 On a daily basis, Finacity tracks changes to the underlying collateral of the receivables, including new receivables raised, collections received by the client and credit or debit adjustments to the outstanding receivables.
 Our reporting allows us to enforce all deal requirements at an item level to ensure compliance with the rating agency and lender.
 As a consequence, a Finacity transaction typically provides more financing and better terms for the client.